Southwest US preps for 120 temps: Water, water, more water

 In Southern California, inland valleys, mountains and deserts would likely bear the brunt of the heat wave.
 Cities such as Redlands and Fontana east of Los Angeles planned to use community facilities as cooling centers.

-Authorities also warned of elevated fire danger because hills are covered with grass that sprouted up with extensive winter rains but has since dried out.

-In Phoenix, Vollmann, who was at the pool, sounded a note of optimism about temperatures “cooling down.”
+Back at the pool in Phoenix, Vollmann sounded a note of optimism about temperatures “cooling down.”

 “It’ll be 110 soon,” she said.